Polynomial time constructive decision algorithm for multivariable quantum signal processing

 The proposed M-QSP-CDA possesses two properties.
 First, it runs in polynomial (classical) time in the number of variables and signal operators.
-This property ensures that we can check the proposed necessary and sufficient condition with classical computers efficiently.
-It implies we can verify, using a finite procedure, whether a given pair of Laurent polynomials can be constructed using M-QSP.
-Second, the proposed algorithm provides the constructive method to generate the sequence of signal operators and signal processing operators that implements a given pair of multivariable Laurent polynomials if the pair can be constructed by M-QSP.
+This property theoretically ensures that we can check the proposed necessary and sufficient condition with classical computers efficiently.
+In contrast, with finite precision, it is possible that the proposed algorithm does not work well.
+The algorithm performs repeated matrix computations, and numerical error may accumulate.
+This implies that, as in Ref.~\cite{haah_product_2019}, our algorithm does not guarantee numerical stability in practice.
+Nevertheless, theoretically, the algorithm ensures that we can verify, using a finite procedure, whether a given pair of Laurent polynomials can be constructed using M-QSP.
+Second, the proposed algorithm provides a constructive method to generate the sequence of signal operators and signal processing operators that implements a given pair of multivariable Laurent polynomials if the pair can be constructed by M-QSP.
 This fact provides a practical advantage if we need to construct such a pair of Laurent polynomials by M-QSP.
 As an application, we also confirm that the specific pair of multivariable Laurent polynomials in Ref.~\cite{nemeth_variants_2023}, which is provided as a counterexample to the original paper of M-QSP~\cite{rossi_multivariable_2022}, cannot be constructed using M-QSP with an arbitrary number of signal operators.
 This example complements the statement of the previous work~\cite{nemeth_variants_2023}.

-These results are of great importance to specify the more concrete necessary and sufficient condition for characterization of the pair of Laurent polynomials that M-QSP can implement.
+These results are of great importance to specify a more concrete necessary and sufficient condition for the characterization of the pair of Laurent polynomials that M-QSP can implement.
 Our findings also provide an insight into seeking practical applications of M-QSP.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:preliminary}, we introduce the definition of Laurent polynomials and M-QSP.
 In Sec.~\ref{sec:decision-algorithm}, we describe the proposed algorithm M-QSP-CDA.
 Then, we prove that M-QSP-CDA provides the necessary and sufficient condition for the M-QSP constructivity.
-Additionally, we explain other proprieties of M-QSP-CDA.
+Additionally, we explain other properties of M-QSP-CDA.
 In Sec.~\ref{sec:example}, as an application of M-QSP-CDA, we generalize the result obtained in Ref.~\cite{nemeth_variants_2023}.
-Sec.~\ref{sec:conclusion} is devoted to conclusion and discussion.
+Sec.~\ref{sec:conclusion} is devoted to the conclusion and discussion.